TanjaKec/datachallenge/content/day1/DataTypes/_index.en.markdown

 ```

 {{% notice note %}}
 💡: Note that R codes the factor levels in their alphabetical order.
-However, attribute variables are usual coded and you would usually enter them as such.
+However, attribute variables are usually coded and you would usually enter them as such.
 {{% /notice %}}